DuffsDevice/tiny-utf8/README.md

 }
 ```

-### BUGS
+## BUGS

 If you encounter any bugs, please file a bug report through the "Issues" tab.
 I'll try to answer it soon!

+Jakob